jens-limbach/SSv2-custom-sample-object/README.md

 - Add example for multiple error messages including warnings and info messages
 - Add an example of a custom UI to this tutorial
 - Add more explanations around the connections in package.json and the cloud sdk
-- Add code example with decreased memory size (instead only mentioning it)